vwheatle/SystemsProgramming-WarmUp/warmUp.md

 Thankfully, question 2 comes to the rescue!
 All I really had to add to my `growString.h` library was a helper method for initializing a growable string.

-(Note: I automatically write the source files into this document, so the helper method is already there in Question 2's source listing.
-It shouldn't effect anything.)

 #### `11b-last10.c`

 ```c